viamrobotics/docs/docs/extend/modular-resources/key-concepts.md

 Any resource on your robot needs to implement either one of these [existing Viam APIs](#valid-apis-to-implement-in-your-model), or a custom interface.

 A *modular resource* is a resource that is provided by a [module](#modules), and not built-in to the RDK.
 A modular resource runs in the module process.
-This differs from built in resources, which run as part of `viam-server`.
+This differs from built-in resources, which run as part of `viam-server`.

 ## Models